-Nose and ear hair grooming begins with your choice between and electric and manual trimmer.
+Nose and ear hair grooming begin with your choice between an electric and manual trimmer.
 We’ve already discussed both kinds in our reviews above, and it really comes down to your preference.

 Manual trimmers require two hands to operate; electric trimmers don’t.
 Both typically come with attachments for also trimming eyebrows and beards.
 In either case, take some time to read the owner’s manual before proceeding.